Unity Preserved Through Christ-Centered Humility and Love

 Shared life in Christ produces selfless humility that protects unity.

-1 If therefore there is any exhortation in Christ, if any consolation of love, if any fellowship of the Spirit, if any tender mercies and compassion,
+1 Therefore if you have any encouragement in Christ, if any comfort from His love, if any fellowship with the Spirit, if any affection and compassion,

-2 make my joy full by being like-minded, having the same love, being of one accord, of one mind;
+2 then make my joy complete by being like-minded, having the same love, being united in spirit and purpose.

 Shared life in Christ produces selfless humility that protects unity.